joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/09/01/briefing/submit-your-story-to-missed-connections.html

 **Global Bond Sell-Off Puts Investors on Edge**\
-`Government borrowing costs are hitting multi-decade highs around the world, reflecting anxiety about debt levels, deficits and inflation.`\
+`Government borrowing costs are hitting multidecade highs around the world, reflecting anxiety about debt levels, deficits and inflation.`\
 https://www.nytimes.com/2026/09/01/business/bond-yields-debt.html

 **China Censors and Punishes to Shape Narrative on Floods in Tibet, a Contrast to Nepal**\